vstinner/misc/cpython/pep-core_dev_process.rst

   good code coverage, some functions are still untested, or not fully tested.

 Becoming a core developer involves getting more responsibilities:

 * The core developer becomes the "owner" of a merged change: maintain the code and handle any potential regression
 * Review pull requests
 * Triage bugs

+A core developer has to know how to handle tracker issues, but does not have to make a career of it.
+Triage is database management, which is a different skill from programming.

 The newly promoted core developer will followed by a mentor during one month until they become comfortable enough.
 Obviously, the mentoring can